-So, President Ronald Reagan managed to make it into the news about 15 years after his death due to some leaked audio with inflammatory, racist remarks.
-But, oddly enough, 20 years before his death, Reagan accidentally sent Soviet forces in Vladivostok into high alert thanks to another bit of leaked audio.
+Twenty years before his death, then-President Ronald Reagan accidentally sent Soviet forces in Vladivostok into high alert thanks to another bit of leaked audio.
 Specifically, he told an ill-advised joke about outlawing Russia.

 The joke came on Aug.
 11, 1984.
 Reagan was in the middle of a re-election campaign, and so he had a big announcement planned for his weekly radio address to America.
 He was going to be at his ranch in California, and so he asked National Public Radio engineers to do the address from there.
 They agreed.